 Liquid Web has staff 100% of the time, 24/7/365.
 Support is available whenever needed and ready to analyze anything that could be considered a threat.

 Increase the server capacity for large events or holidays like Black Friday, and then scale back to normal size for business as usual.
 With a cloud environment, it’s just a few clicks away and easier than ever.

 9. Flexibility to Invent New Solutions for Any Circumstances

-Want to test what it would be like to have a dedicated database server?
+Want to test what it would be like to have a dedicated server or dedicated database server?
 Need to see how much more performance you could get without mail on the web nodes?
 You can test all of this with cloud servers, and more.

 The Ultimate Checklist for Your Cloud Migration Strategy